AARP Life Insurance Review 2025: Is It Worth It for Seniors

 • Builds small cash value over time

-• No medical exam, but a short health questionnaire is required
+• No medical exam, but a health questionnaire is required

-But — and this is a big but — you’re overpaying.
+But — and this is a big but — you may get pushed to their “Guaranteed Acceptance” plan below

 We’ve helped thousands of seniors get more coverage for less — and it’s not even close.
-The brand recognition of AARP doesn’t justify the premium or make it a better policy.
+Yes, 1st day full coverage.
+The brand recognition of AARP stamped on the policy by New York Life doesn’t mean this in your best interest nor that of your loved ones.

 AARP Guaranteed Acceptance Life Insurance Review